openstack/blazar/doc/source/restapi/rest_api_v1.0.rst

-Climate REST API v1.0
+Blazar REST API v1.0
 *********************

 1 General API information
 =========================

-This section contains base information about the Climate REST API design, including operations with different Climate resource types and examples of possible requests and responses.
-Climate supports JSON data serialization format, which means that requests with non empty body have to contain "application/json" Content-Type header or it should be added ".json" extension to the resource name in the request.
+This section contains base information about the Blazar REST API design, including operations with different Blazar resource types and examples of possible requests and responses.
+Blazar supports JSON data serialization format, which means that requests with non empty body have to contain "application/json" Content-Type header or it should be added ".json" extension to the resource name in the request.